bavelsoft/schmoperties/README.md

 The general approach is that many different units of code can all refer to a single @Named piece of configuration, but that only a single unit of code should ever refer directly to a single @OverridableValue field.

-Sharing of an OverridableValue, if desired, should be done using java code, and not using the configuration framework.
+Sharing of an OverridableValue should only be done using java code, and not using the configuration framework.

 ### [Dependency injection of configuration requires loading generated wiring.](doc/DependencyInjection.md)